monk-io/docs/docs/basics/monk-in-10.md

 </Tabs>

-## Creating Your Monk Account
+## Creating Your MonkOS Account

 Setting up the account takes 10 seconds.
-We use accounts to match users with their Monk setups and for licensing and analytics purposes.
+We use accounts to match users with their MonkOS setups and for licensing and analytics purposes.
 We are very privacy-focused and only use telemetry data for product improvement.
 This data never includes your proprietary information.
-You can [learn more about the privacy of Monk accounts](monk-privacy.md).
+You can [learn more about the privacy of MonkOS accounts](monk-privacy.md).

-Use this command to create your Monk account:
+Use this command to create your MonkOS account:

     monk register